bettercallzaal/NEXUSV5.6/README.md

    - Estimated effort: 4-6 weeks
    - Impact: Ensures censorship resistance
    - Key components: IPFS/Arweave integration, content addressing

+## Advanced Filtering and AI Tagging

+NEXUS V5 includes powerful filtering and AI-powered tagging capabilities to help users organize and discover links more effectively.

+### Advanced Filtering

+The `AdvancedFilters` component provides comprehensive filtering options:

+- **Date Range**: Filter links by when they were added with calendar popovers and quick-select buttons
+- **Popularity**: Filter by popularity score using a slider control
+- **Read Status**: Filter by read, unread, or all links
+- **Attachments**: Toggle to show only links with attachments
+- **Tags**: Select from common tags to filter the link collection
+- **Domains**: Filter by specific domains with add/remove functionality

+The filters can be accessed through the sidebar on desktop or via a slide-in panel on mobile devices.

+### AI-Powered Tagging

+The AI tagging system automatically generates relevant tags for new links:

+1. **Content Analysis**: When a new link is added, the system fetches and analyzes the webpage content
+2. **Metadata Extraction**: Title, description, and main content are extracted
+3. **AI Processing**: The content is processed using OpenAI's GPT model to suggest relevant tags
+4. **Fallback Mechanisms**: If AI processing fails, the system falls back to keyword extraction
+5. **Tag Management**: Users can add, remove, and filter by tags through the intuitive UI

+### Using the Demo

+To try out the advanced filtering and AI tagging features:

+1. Navigate to `/demo/enhanced-filtering` in the application
+2. Click "Add Link" to add a new link with AI-generated tags
+3. Use the filter sidebar to explore different filtering options
+4. Try selecting tags to filter the link collection

 ## Implementation Roadmap